History of Ohio: History since 2000

-Ohio was hit hard by the Great Recession and manufacturing employment losses during the most recent period.
+After 2000, Ohio State government began experimentally exerting more control over schools.
+In 2007, Governor Ted Strickland signed legislation organizing the University System of Ohio, the nation's largest comprehensive public system of higher education.
+Ohio was hit hard by the Great Recession and manufacturing employment losses.
 The recession cost the state 376,500 jobs and it had 89,053 foreclosures in 2009, a record for the state.
 The median household income dropped 7% and the poverty rate ballooned to 13.5% by 2009.
+The state also became involved in disputes with southern U.S. states in 2009 and 2010, including Georgia over National Cash Register Company and Alabama over Wright-Patterson Air Force Base, where southern lawmakers were accused of misusing federal funds and influencing Ohio employers to move jobs during the Great Recession.
 By the second half of 2010, the state showed signs of rebound in being the nation's sixth-fastest-growing economy.
+Ohio had become nicknamed the "fuel cell corridor" in being a contributing anchor for the region now called the "Green Belt", in reference to the growing renewable energy sector.